Super EASY Candy Apple Recipe

 They’re fun, easy and certainly festive.
 And….I must mention….a little tough to eat.
 While the kids like to lick away like a giant lollipop because, frankly, it’s almost impossible to bite into one, I like to cut them up and snack on them that way.
 A much better way to preserve your teeth.

-And a few tips for making your Easy Candy Apple Recipe:
+All you need are a few tips for making your Easy Homemade Candy Apple Recipe:

 - Be sure to boil your sugar mixture until the HARD CRACK stage.
 If you pull it off the heat too soon, the sugar will be too soft…more like taffy.
 Making them even more impossible to eat.